-Most of the countries in the African-Asian region have substantially improved their human resources during the last 2-3 decades.
-However, emergence of new fields such as Information Technology, WTO and Globalisation made these developments short of the requirements and the developing countries as such are still in need of technical/financial assistance to further strengthen their development programmes.
-AARDO supplements the efforts of its member countries and provides ample opportunities to the officials/experts from member countries to jointly discuss their problems, learn from the experiences of other countries, exchange views, ideas, information and develop understanding among them for exploring collectively opportunities for coordination of efforts towards promotion of rural and agriculture development.
+Most of the countries in the African-Asian region have significantly improved the quality, knowledge, skills and competencies of their human resources during the last 3-4 decades.
+Yet, there are many challenges to be overcome in order to achieve sustainable development.
+These, among others, include climate change, gender inequality, unemployment particularly youth unemployment, natural disasters, environmental degradation, information technology, WTO and Globalisation, etc. In a nutshell, the developing countries in the African-Asian are in need of technical assistance to overcome the challenges and further strengthen their rural policies and programmes.
+AARDO through its diverse activities and programmes, supplements the efforts of its member countries and provides ample opportunities to the officials/experts from member countries to jointly discuss their problems, learn from the experiences of other countries, exchange views, ideas, information and develop understanding among them for exploring collectively opportunities for coordination of efforts towards promotion of rural and agriculture development.

 ||Reforms and Restructuring Rural Poverty, Society and Economy,

 ||Eradication of Poverty, and Food and Nutritional Insecurity,

 ||Women Empowerment, Education and Health Care,